OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/asset_pipeline.md

 * `dcc-material` -- Shader graph setup to represent materials extracted from an imported `dcc_asset`.

-* `dcc-mesh` -- Operations for generating a draw call that reprensents a mesh from an imported `dcc_asset`.
+* `dcc-mesh` -- Operations for generating a draw call that represents a mesh from an imported `dcc_asset`.

 * `drop-image` -- Operations for generating a draw call to display the image output of another creation graph in the context of an entity, making it possible to drag-and-drop images into the